-Over the past 6 years through a strategic approach to product offer promotion and campaigns, we have increased sales from £78,000 to £1,100,000.
+Over the past seven years through a strategic approach to product offer promotion and campaigns, we have increased sales from £78,000 to over £1,190,000.
 In the process, we have used Fairtrade to raise awareness of issues of social and economic justice and global citizenship within our University community.

 We have shared good practice and gained external recognition in the form of success at the South West Fairtrade Business awards and the Environmental Universities and Colleges Green Gown awards in the Food and Drink category for our work on Fairtrade.

 The benefits to the University have been many, from meeting our formal sustainability objectives and University 2020 Strategy Graduate Attributes, to providing study and volunteering opportunities and embedding a culture of global citizenship.

 To achieve Fairtrade University status, in 2006 UWE Bristol and The Students' Union (SU) together agreed a Fairtrade policy incorporating these five goals: